 Evacuation drills are performed at all San Francisco Community College District Campuses at least once a year.
 The evacuation drills are conducted by the Health and Safety Committee and the District's Emergency Preparedness Coordinator.
-The purpose of evacuation drills is to conduct an assessment of the District's response to emergency protocols, which includes the ability to evacuate buildings safely and in a timely manner, insure the safety of all employees, students and guests and assess training and resource needs.
+The purpose of evacuation drills is to assess the District's response to emergency protocols, which includes the ability to evacuate buildings safely and in a timely manner, insure the safety of all employees, students and guests and assess training and resource needs.
+The exercise is both announce and/or unannounced.